lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 because thousands of people find these formalisms perfectly natural and believable.
 But it is also true that the calculus of constructions underwent numerous changes over the past four decades.
-There seem to be several optional axioms that one adopt while attempting to minimise their use, as if on a diet.
+There seem to be several optional axioms that people sometimes adopt while attempting to minimise their use, like dieters enjoying an occasional croissant.

 [^1]: Especially as regards constructive mathematics.
 To its founders, intuitionism is a philosophy suspicious of language, which it relegates to the purpose of recording and communicating mathematical ideas.
 To many today, "constructive mathematics" refers the use of a formalism satisfying certain syntactic properties.